-The Emotional Waves, Heaviness, and Numbness from Divorce, Death, Being Fired, Ending a Friendship, Health Crisis and Disappointment unexpectedly disorient the brain and nervous system as you adjust to this profound and difficult change.
+The Emotional Waves, Heaviness, and Numbness from Divorce, Death, Being Fired, Ending a Friendship, Health Crisis, and Disappointment unexpectedly disorient the brain and nervous system as you adjust to this profound and challenging change.

 The most off-limits topic for conversation is not death or feelings but grief.
-Grief involves the mind, body, and spirit learning to adjust to complex changes.
-It is an emotional and neurological profound emotional event.
+Grief involves the mind, body, and spirit and entails learning to adjust to complex changes.
+It is an emotionally and neurologically profound event.
 When actively grieving, you will feel heavy.
-As the grieving process progresses, small signposts of progress can appear.
-A major one is feeling physically lighter.
-Feeling lighter may not happen all at once, but it is a sign that your brain and nervous system are beginning to learn, on many levels so brain, mind, and heart, how a change has happened and that it has happened and things are different.
-The process allows the loosening of the grip of the past and a lighter and more hopeful present.
+As the grieving process progresses, minor signs may emerge.
+A major one is experiencing physical lightness.
+Feeling lighter may not happen all at once.
+Still, it is a sign that your brain and nervous system are beginning to learn, on many levels—brain, mind, and heart—that a change has happened and that things.
+The process allows the loosening of the grip of the past and creates a lighter, more hopeful present.
 It is most helpful to debunk the myths about grief.
-Misinformation makes for unnecessary suffering.
+Misinformation leads to unnecessary suffering.

 Common myths keep many of us stuck in the muck.

 "No, things won't just naturally get better.
-They can be triggered by movie scenes, other people's losses, and unexpected circumstances.
+They can be triggered by film scenes, others' losses, and unexpected circumstances.

-No, you don't have to wait for some time before you start to face it.
+No, you don't have to wait before you begin addressing it.
 Note that grieving can begin before the change even happens."

 No, you can't eliminate the pain, replacing the loss with something else.
 A new partner or puppy will be seen not for who and what they are but in the shadow of your unaddressed loss.

-There are no predictable stages; everyone is unique and must face their own situation.
+There are no predictable stages; individuals are unique and must face their own circumstances.
 Each person has steps to take to befriend their inner world, which wants to move forward but is sometimes stuck in the past.

-When we’re grieving, the feelings we have, the thoughts that we have, even some of the things that we do—we feel like we’re losing our mind.
+When we’re grieving, the feelings we have, the thoughts that we have, even some of the things that we do—we feel like we’re losing our minds.
 But if you understand why your brain might be reacting this way, I think it gives us a little patience with ourselves.
 Grieving is a form of learning.
-And learning takes time and experience, and our brain is doing its best to help us.
-But it’s going to take some time. — Mary Francis O’Connor, PhD
+Learning takes time and experience, and the brain is doing its best to help us.
+However, it will take some time. — Mary Francis O’Connor, PhD

 Many people are unaware that there are specific steps that need to be taken to ease the pain of a broken heart due to loss and start feeling again.
-This counseling aims to address the significant losses in your life that are causing you to have obsessive thoughts, regrets, and resentment, and it helps you resolve the unresolved thoughts and feelings that are constantly on your mind and in your heart, allowing you to move forward in your current life.
+This counseling aims to address significant losses in your life that are causing obsessive thoughts, regrets, and resentment, and to help you resolve the unresolved thoughts and feelings that are constantly on your mind and in your heart, allowing you to move forward in your current life.

-Because of some of the research I’ve done, we discovered that when we have a bonded relationship, it is encoded in the brain's reward network.
-The reward network is motivating us to seek loved ones out and to enjoy them as we did when we were with them.
+Based on some of the research I’ve conducted, we found that a bonded relationship is encoded in the brain's reward network.
+The reward network motivates us to seek out loved ones and to enjoy them as we did when we were with them.
 That is how researchers now think about grief—as having had something taken away from us, from our sense of self, rather than having something added onto our plate.
 And this is a pretty big difference in thinking about how grieving works. —Mary Francis O’Connell.
 PhD

 Don Elium, MA MFT